ppbrown/fluxcd-public-demo/MULTI-ENVIRONMENT.md

 # Multi-environment use

-For people who are very new to Flux or Gitops, you might say to yourself, "Okay, the demo is cool and all, but how do I use flux in multiple environments (dev/qa/prod) ?"
+For people who are very new to Flux or Gitops, you might say to yourself, "Okay, the one-shot demo is cool and all, but how do I use flux in multiple environments (dev/qa/prod) ?"

 I have a demo for that too!
 But I figured the main README was too long, so I split it out to here.